-Only 6 per cent of sexual violence cases reported to Police end in jail: major Government study
+Only 6 per cent of sexual violence cases reported to Police end in jail: Major Government study

 • There had been a 34 per cent increase in the number of investigations leading to court action in the most recent year.

+The report concluded most cases had dropped off during the initial stage of the process, with police only taking action against perpetrators in 37 per cent of cases between 2014 and 2018.

-The report also found because of changes to police practices, the number of victimisations being not classed as crimes by officers had fallen from 17 per cent of reported cases to 2 per cent.
+It also found because of changes to police practices, the number of victimisations being not classed as crimes by officers had fallen from 17 per cent of reported cases in 2014 to 2 per cent in the past year.

 "But there is still a very long way to go.
 This Government is committed to making progress on these long-term challenges," Logie said.

+"We are going to be relentless in turning this around.
+Because people deserve better."

 A Herald investigation this year found historical data on sex crimes had been deeply misleading, with police labelling reports of cases with limited evidence or intoxicated victims as "no crime disclosed".
-There had been a sharp rise in recorded cases since police reviewed the practice in 2014.
+There had been a sharp rise in reported cases since police reviewed the practice in 2014.

+A report for the Ministry of Justice this year looking at the experiences of victims found that the system revictimised and retraumatised complainants, particularly during the trial process.

 The Government in July announced it planned to change the rules for how sexual violence complainants gave evidence for trials, in a bid to reduce trauma from the process and improve reporting rates.